 With a whopping range of cocktails, wine and beer plus charming views across the rice paddies, set up camp here for the night and indulge.
-And don’t linger, it’s a glorious spot for pre-dinner sundowners with a famous sunset aspect.

 The Hoianian is a Vietnamese restaurant that has one of the best wine lists in Hoi An.
 So, what’s it doing in Best International Restaurants in Hoi An?
 Well apart from the great wines on offer it also has an international section to its menu that has never failed to satisfy.